 Mahershala Ali - Aaron Davis

-Future Blade star Mahershala Ali plays a key role in the Spider-Verse trilogy as Miles' uncle, Aaron Davis, better known as the Prowler.
-He plays both the original Aaron from Miles' universe as well as Miles G. Morales' uncle, who is seen in the final moments of Across the Spider-Verse.
+Future Blade star Mahershala Ali plays a key role in the Spider-Verse trilogy, portraying both the original Prowler from Miles' universe as well as Miles G. Morales' uncle, who is seen in the final moments of Across the Spider-Verse.

-Aaron Davis' quote in this trailer comes from one of his most memorable moments, when he tells Miles, "Just…just keep goin'."
-Sadly, these are his last words to Miles in Spider-Man: Into the Spider-Verse, as he passed away in Miles' arms following a gunshot wound inflicted by Miles' father, Jefferson Morales.
+Aaron Davis' quote in this trailer comes from one of his most memorable moments from Into the Spider-Verse, when he tells Miles, "Just…just keep goin'," just before passing away in Miles' arms from his gunshot wound inflicted by Kingpin.

 Oscar Isaac - Miguel O’Hara

 The trailer for Beyond the Spider-Verse featured Miguel telling Miles, "You don't belong here.
-You never did" as he fights the young hero on a speeding train in Across the Spider-Verse.
-Playing the role of secondary antagonist, this moment showed just how scary this variant of the web-slinger could be.
+You never did," as he fights the young hero on a speeding train in Across the Spider-Verse.

 Isaac is expected to play a big role in Spider-Verse 3 as Miguel hunts down Miles, and he may even do so with a new, upgraded supersuit.